rei/rei-cedar-docs/docs/patterns/validation-notifications/Readme.md

 ## Best practices

-- Avoid it
+- **Avoid it**
-  - By clearly labeling required fields
+  - Clearly label required fields
-  - By accepting multiple formats for data such as phone number and credit cards
+  - Accept and filter multiple formats for data
-  - By using helper text slots to state content requirements
+  - Use helper text slots to state content requirements
-  - By using helper text to clearly and concisely inform the user of formatting requirements
+  - Use helper text to clearly and concisely inform the user of formatting requirements
-  - Only requiring form field that are absolutely needed
+  - Only require form fields that are absolutely needed
-  - Only require specific formatting where absolutely needed
   - Integrate input masking that can clearly visualize formatting expectations
+  - Only use live validation on form fields with the strictest input requirements
+  - Do not place formatting help or expectations in the placeholder of an input
-- Limit it
+- **Limit it**
   - Request less information in your form.
-Combine field such as first and last name where possible and solicit only the most relevant and important info about the users.
+Combine field such as first and last name where possible and solicit only the most relevant and important information from your users.
-  - By only providing error instruction after a user has interacted with it and moved on
+  - Provide instruction or hints once a user has interacted and moved on from the form field
-  - By not providing error instruction after a user clicks into and out of a form field without engaging with it
+  - Do not Provide instruction to a form field which has not received user input, for example to one clicked into and out of
-- Make it easy
+- **Make it easy**
+  - Position the required label next to the input field label.
-  - Provide progressive instruction that caters to the unique state of an error
+  - Provide instruction that changes progressively to guide the user through the error process
-  - Craft the validation experience to the unique needs of the data being requested
-  - Use clear and simple language, Have a conversation with the user
+  - Use clear and simple language
   - Ensure the instruction is visible to all users
     -  By not moving the form fields up or down when displaying validation
-    -  Display instruction at the right place
+    -  By displaying instruction at the right place
       -  For a singular form element, directly below the field in error, replacing the bottom helper text if present
       -  For a group of elements such a form group of checkboxes, below the fieldset container
-  - Display it using meaningful colors and iconography
+  - Use meaningful colors and iconography
-  - Display the validation within the context of the action
+  - Display it within the context of the action
   - Consider placing helpful formatting instruction above the input if that formatting instruction will remain helpful to your users during error resolution
   - Consider disabling the form submission to help direct the users attention to issues that exist
+  - don't remove incorrect data entered by the user
+  - don't provide validation messages for unfilled inputs until the users attempts to submit the form
-- Make it unassuming and friendly
+- **Make it unassuming and friendly**
   - Don’t use technical language
   - Don't shame the user for the error
   - Don't joke with the user about the error